HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/advanced-run-guides/running-on-a-hpc-with-slurm.md

 ## Updating `flepiMoP`

 Updating `flepiMoP` is designed to work just the same as installing `flepiMoP`.
-First change directory to your `flepiMoP` installation and then make sure that your clone of the `flepiMoP` repository is set to the branch your working with (if doing development or operations work) and then run the `flepimop-install-<cluster-name>` script, substituting `<cluster-name>` with either `rockfish` or `longleaf`.
+First change directory to your `flepiMoP` installation and then make sure that your clone of the `flepiMoP` repository is set to the branch you are working with (if doing development or operations work) and then run the `flepimop-install-<cluster-name>` script, substituting `<cluster-name>` with either `rockfish` or `longleaf`.

 ```
 $ ./bin/flepimop-install-<cluster-name>